ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - Non-bonded interactions are truncated to speed up simulations.
 - The cutoff distance should be appropriate for the force field and the size of the periodic box.
 ---
+## Challenges in calculation of non bonded interactions.
 The most computationally demanding part of a molecular dynamics simulation is the calculation of the non-bonded terms of the potential energy function.
 Since the non-bonded energy terms between every pair of atoms must be evaluated, the number of calculations increases as the square of the number of atoms.
 In order to speed up the computation, only interactions between atoms separated by less than a preset cutoff distance are considered.